hbc/HBC_master/training/index.md

 #### 1. Workshops

-##### a.
-Next Generation Sequencing Introduction Series
+* **Next Generation Sequencing Introduction Series**

 	([Galaxy-based](https://wiki.galaxyproject.org/)) workshops on RNA-Seq, ChIP-Seq to introduce basic concepts of Next-Generation Sequencing (NGS) analysis.
 The goal of these workshops are to enable researchers to design their studies appropriately and perform preliminary data analyses.

+* **Basic Bioinformatics Skills Series**

-##### b.
-Basic Bioinformatics Skills Series	Topics include R, data visualization using R, Python programming, Unix and high-performance computing (duration varies from half a day to three days).
+	Topics include R, data visualization using R, Python programming, Unix and high-performance computing (duration varies from half a day to three days).

 #### 2. In-Depth Next Generation Sequencing Analysis Courses

-These intensive courses run for 10-12 days and are aimed at bench biologists interested in learning how to perform independent, best practice NGS-based analyses.
+These intensive courses run for 10-12 days and are aimed at bench biologists interested in learning **how to perform independent, best practice NGS-based analyses**.
 Topics include:

 - Unix & High-Performance Computing ([Orchestra](https://rc.hms.harvard.edu/#orchestra))
 - NGS data analysis (RNA-Seq, ChIP-Seq, Variant calling)